 J-1 Visa Technical Intern Jobs

-Technical Intern positions in the United States are available to current students and recent graduates through the J-1 Intern program category, which requires sponsorship from a U.S. Department of State-designated organization.
+Technical Intern positions in the United States are available to current students and recent graduates through the J-1 visa Intern program category, which requires sponsorship from a U.S. Department of State-designated organization.
 Your host employer provides the work, while your designated sponsor issues the DS-2019 and oversees your training plan.

-See All Technical Intern Jobs
+Find J-1 Visa Technical Intern Jobs

 Overview